locka99/opcua/docs/compatibility.md

 * The server will reject the first connection from an unrecognized client.
 It will create a file representing the cert in its the `pki/rejected/` folder and you, the administrator must move the cert to the `trusted/` folder to permit connections from that client in future.
+    * NOTE: Signed certificates are not supported at this time.
+Potentially a cert signed with a trusted CA could be automatically moved to the `trusted/` folder.
 * Likewise, the client shall reject unrecognized servers in the same fashion, and the cert must be moved from the `rejected/` to `trusted/` folder for connection to succeed.
 * Servers that register with a discovery server may find the discovery server rejects their registration attempts if the